jjbailey/sentinal/README.md

 ### Logfile Ingestion and Processing

-sentinal can ingest and process logs, rotate them on demand or when they reach a given size, and optionally post-process logs after rotation.
+sentinal can ingest and process logs, rotate them on demand or when they reach a specified size, and optionally post-process logs after rotation.
 For logfile processing, replace the application's logfile with a FIFO, and set sentinal to read from it.

 For example, this configuration connects the dd program to example.log for log ingestion, and rotates and compresses the log when it reaches 5G in size: